Exclusive 8-Day Photo Tour to Kenya’s Masai Mara

 It is recommended that you bring a camera that you are familiar with.
-If you have a second camera, be sure to take it with you as a backup or to quickly change to another lens.
-We recommend a wide-angle lens to take landscape photos and a telephoto (zoom) lens to bring animals closer.
+If you have a second camera, be sure to take it with you as a backup or to quickly change swap to another lens.
+We recommend a wide-angle lens to take beautiful landscape photos and a telephoto (zoom) lens to bring animals closer.
 Think of a lens that can go up to 400, 500 or even 600 mm.
 Bean bags to support your lens are provided in the cars.
 An extender is certainly useful, although you will probably want to remove it in the evening to make your lens a bit brighter.
 Renting equipment is also an option!
 If you are not sure about your gear, please contact us.
-Finally, don’t forget your phone as an option to take photos or videos up close.

-We offer this photo tour with an overnight stay in Nairobi (most flights from the Netherlands or other places arrive late at night), transfer from the airport to the hotel and transfer forth and back to the Masai Mara.
+We offer this photo tour with two overnight stays in Nairobi (most flights from abroad arrive late at night), transfer from the airport to the hotel and transfer forth and back to the Masai Mara.
 If you want to extend your holiday with a visit to one of the other reserves in Kenya, a stay on the coast, or if you want to fly on to Southern Africa, that is of course possible.
 We have contacts in both Kenya and Southern Africa who can help you with this, but of course you can also make further arrangements yourself.